Dominik1799/personal-page/content/cv.md

 *(02/2023 - present)*

 My current job, working on microservices created in Java and Spring Boot.
 I work on a big project for US client, which is surprisingly using a lot of modern technologies - we are using **Java 17** with **Spring Boot 3**, kubernetes infrastructure on **Azure** and **Azure pipelines** automating pretty much the whole software lifecycle.
-Other than Java I also did some one-time scripring jobs in bash or Python - stuff like migrating data from one database to another, transforming some data etc.
+Other than Java I also did some one-time scripting jobs in bash or Python - stuff like migrating data from one database to another, transforming some data etc.

 This job allowed me to focus much more on the backend side of things.
 I get more hands-on experience with enterprise software development.